Pylons/pyramid/docs/quick_tutorial/package.rst

 #.
 Open http://localhost:6543/ in your browser.

 Analysis
 ========

 Python packages give us an organized unit of project development.
-Python projects, via ``setup.py``, gives us special features when our package is installed (in this case, in local development mode.)
+Python projects, via ``setup.py``, give us special features when our package is installed (in this case, in local development mode, also called local editable mode as indicated by ``-e .``).

 In this step we have a Python package called ``tutorial``.
 We use the same name in each step of the tutorial, to avoid unnecessary retyping.

 Above this ``tutorial`` directory we have the files that handle the packaging of this project.
 At the moment, all we need is a bare-bones ``setup.py``.

 Everything else is the same about our application.
 We simply made a Python package with a ``setup.py`` and installed it in development mode.

 Note that the way we're running the app (``python tutorial/app.py``) is a bit of an odd duck.
-We would never do this unless we were writing a tutorial that tries to capture how this stuff works a step at a time.
+We would never do this unless we were writing a tutorial that tries to capture how this stuff works one step at a time.
 It's generally a bad idea to run a Python module inside a package directly as a script.

 .. seealso:: :ref:`Python Packages <python:tut-packages>` and `Working in